Citizen, Scholar, Steward

 KCD’s Daily Schedule

-In the fall of 2024, KCD will implement a new daily schedule.
+KCD introduced a new daily schedule in the fall of 2024.
 With our mission at the heart of the new design, the research-backed updates to our daily routine in each division were thoughtfully selected with the health, wellness, and academic success of our students at the very center.

-KCD remains committed to cultivating a safe, supportive, and academically rigorous environment that promotes curiosity, creativity, and critical thinking, as we prepare our dynamic 21st Century learners for success in the classroom and beyond.
+KCD is committed to cultivating a safe, supportive, and academically rigorous environment that promotes curiosity, creativity, and critical thinking, as we prepare our dynamic 21st-century learners for success in the classroom and beyond.

 The School Day

-The school day will begin at 8:30 am and end at 3:30 pm with a late start for students on Wednesdays (9:00 am–3:30 pm) to accommodate faculty meetings and professional development opportunities.
+The school day will begin at 8:30 am and end at 3:35 pm with a late start for students on Wednesdays (9:00 am–3:35 pm) to accommodate morning faculty meetings and professional development opportunities.

 Because many KCD faculty members serve as coaches, tutors, advisors, and leaders of extracurricular activities around campus, after-school meetings are difficult for many to attend.
 The new late start day on Wednesdays will allow for 100% of faculty to attend critical team meetings and professional development opportunities, without sacrificing their involvement in community activities.